npr/pmp-php-sdk/README.md

 }
 ```

-Not that if the serialized string is somehow corrupt, the call to `unserialize()` will generate a PHP `RuntimeException`.
+Note that if the serialized string is somehow corrupt, the call to `unserialize()` will return `false` and also might generate a PHP `RuntimeException`.

 ## Developing